AyeAreEm/Tree-View/README.md

 - Hover over files / folders to see their name
 - Search for files and folders with the name of them [note: all entities that has the search term in its path will be displayed]
 - There is a render cap of 50 items to prevent crammed UI, this can be changed in the settings section - althought not recommended. note that this does not affect the search functionality
-- Shared folders can be set as master directories for team use.
+- Shared folders can be set as master directories for team use

 ### Settings Section
 - Background options
-- Icon options? (might be to much of a hassle)
-- Ignore specific folders option (globally or per master directory? not sure)
 - Item cap option (limit for the number of items that can be rendered)
 - Ability to pin master directories
+- Link colour (the lines connecting items)

+- Ignore specific folders option (globally or per master directory? not sure)
+- Icon options? (might be to much of a hassle)

 ---